 The history of Dune Allen is evident in its architecture.
 Amid the towering new beach homes are little concrete cottages tucked amid the dunes.
 These harken back to the days when Dune Allen was a popular holiday spot.

 Old timers tell tales of families who would come for picnics along the shores of Oyster Lake to find the water level too high.
 So, the men would grab their shovels and dig a trench from the lakes edge to the Gulf.
-The water would rush into the ocean and the families would once again have a pretty shore to picnic.
+The water would rush into the Gulf and the families would once again have a pretty shore to picnic.
 Of course, you can’t do that nowadays.
-While the lake is usually open year-round to the Gulf at Oyster Lake, digging trenches for better picnics is now frowned upon.
+While the lake is usually open year-round to the Gulf at Oyster Lake, altering nature and digging trenches for better picnics is not cool.

 Dune Allen is surrounded by, and is actually part of, Santa Rosa Beach.
 You reach Dune Allen from US 98 by traveling south on Scenic Highway 393 and then turning right on to Scenic 30A.
 At the end of 393 is Ed Walline public beach access with parking, restrooms, and picnic facilities, all directly across from Gulf Place condos, shops and restaurants.